Est. 1980 Intermediate

 Boeing 777

-Primary flight control software written entirely in Ada, processing millions of lines of safety-critical code.
+Primary flight control software written in approximately 99.9% Ada, with hundreds of developers working on the safety-critical codebase.

 Ariane 5 Rocket